pyp8s/examples/README.md

-# examples
+# pyp8s examples

-pyp8s usage examples
+Here you can find a few simple usage examples.